haiwera-silk-cd/magento-devdocs/guides/v2.0/migration/migration-tool.md

 ## Overview

-Data Migration Tool is a command-line interface (CLI) used for transferring data from Magento 1 to Magento 2.
+数据迁移工具 is a command-line interface (CLI) used for transferring data from Magento 1 to Magento 2.
 The Tool verifies consistency between Magento 1 and 2 database structures (tables and fields), tracks the data transfer progress, creates logs, and runs data verification tests.

 ## Modes